nosami/XSVim/README.md

 ## 8.1 New Editor

-Unfortunately, this addin does not work yet with the new editor that was made default in 8.1.
+Unfortunately, this addin does not work with the new editor that was made default in 8.1.
 To use this addin, make sure that the old editor is in use.

 ![image](https://user-images.githubusercontent.com/667194/59626372-9de68280-9133-11e9-9fbe-035553d7042e.png)